|Position:||Assistant Coach-Inside Linebackers|

 In his first year with the Panthers, the 2017 GSU defense set season records for fewest points per game (24.75), fewest rushing yards per game (136.4), fewest yards per rushing attempt (4.13) and most sacks (24).

-Wright spent the last four years (2013-16) at Chattanooga in his second stint at his alma mater.
+Before coming to Georgia State, Wright spent the previous four years (2013-16) at Chattanooga in his second stint at his alma mater.
 In addition to coaching the linebackers all four years, he took on the role of special teams coordinator in 2015.

 He helped coach the Mocs to three straight appearances in the FCS playoffs, including a quarterfinals berth in 2014, four consecutive seasons of eight or more wins and one Southern Conference title and two SoCon co-championships.

 In 2016, Wright coached All-America linebacker Nakevion Leslie.
 During his tenure at UTC, five of his linebackers earned first-team all-conference honors, including two selections in 2016.
 Punt returner Tommy Hudson, tutored by Wright in 2014, earned All-America recognition.